DatNgoNYC/fall23-covey-town-group-707/README.md

 | `TWILIO_API_KEY_SECRET` | The secret for the API key you created.   |
 | `TWILIO_API_AUTH_TOKEN` | Visible on your twilio account dashboard. |

-### Starting the backend

-Once your backend is configured, you can start it by running `npm start` in the `townService` directory (the first time you run it, you will also need to run `npm install`).
-The backend will automatically restart if you change any of the files in the `townService/src` directory.
+After configuring the backend, run `npm install`.

 ### Configuring the frontend

 Create a `.env` file in the `frontend` directory, with the line: `NEXT_PUBLIC_TOWNS_SERVICE_URL=http://localhost:8081` (if you deploy the towns service to another location, put that location here instead).

 For ease of debugging, you might also set the environmental variable `NEXT_PUBLIC_TOWN_DEV_MODE=true`.
 When set to `true`, the frontend will automatically connect to the town with the friendly name "DEBUG_TOWN" (creating one if needed), and will *not* try to connect to the Twilio API.
 This is useful if you want to quickly test changes to the frontend (reloading the page and re-acquiring video devices can be much slower than re-loading without Twilio).

 You will need to create an Youtube Data API key.
 1. Make sure you have a Google account.
 If you don't have one yet, you will have to create one.